mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

 Suppose our bank introduces a new line of credit (LOC) type account.
 An overdraft (negative balance) is permitted up to a specified amount.
 The maximum overdraft amount (line of credit) is established when the account is opened.

-We start by saying that LOC is a child class of Account.
+We start by defining LOC as a child class of Account.
+The name of the parent class appears in parentheses after the name of the new class.

 .. activecode:: oop2_4